 Ideally, organizations will combine information from various units into a single, periodic newsletter to send to its constituent audiences.

 Each week there are dozens of scheduled events across the university and health system, and each one is very important to the unit or individual planning it.
 However, if we allowed each unit to send a blast email about their specific event to faculty, staff and/or students, all of our inboxes would soon be chaos.

 Communications and Marketing can help with basic alignment and placement issues in Poppulo; however, we cannot offer detailed graphic design nor create templates.
 Brand specific, as well as generic, templates are available in your Poppulo account.

 You also can find helpful articles in Poppulo’s Knowledge Base.

 If you are a Poppulo license holder, you can contact Poppulo Support by phone or email.
 Their technicians are experts in coding, etc., and can assist.

 Watch the video tutorial

 If you are not in one of those organizations or if they are not able to help you, consider using Outlook or Mailchimp.

-Consider sending through your Augusta University Outlook account.
-DCM has created several branded templates for use with Outlook.
+Communications and Marketing has created several branded templates for use with Outlook.
 Note: These templates are available only for Windows operating systems.
-Microsoft has not yet made them available for Mac systems.
+Microsoft has not yet made templates available for Mac systems.

 To create a recipients list, create a Contact Group in Outlook, manually entering the email addresses you would like to send to OR submit a request to IT to ask them to create an Outlook Exchange list for you.